kamshory/ZKLibrary/README.md

 ```php
 disconnect()
 ```
-Function to disconnect to the device.
+Function to disconnect from the device.
 If ip address and port is not defined yet, this function must take it.
 Else, this function return FALSE and does not make any changes.
 ```php
 setTimeout([$sec[, $usec]])
 ```